 California Common Sense is a non-partisan non-profit dedicated to opening government to the public, developing data-driven policy analysis, and educating citizens about how their governments work.

-Both the state of Georgia and the U.S. House Subcommittee on Higher Education and Workforce Training sought out our research.
+Both the state of Georgia and the U.S. House Subcommittee on Higher Education and Workforce Training have previously sought out our research.
 For the latter, CACS uncovered possible savings of $8.1 billion within 44 overlapping training programs.
 Quite visibly, our analysis of California Assembly data showed $2.75 million in underreporting of personal staff salaries, thereby sparking nationwide media coverage and public scrutiny of the scandal.
 We have also partnered with the Stanford Institute for Economics and Policy Research to release a series of reports exploring the financial health of California’s government employee pension systems.

 California Common Sense